Music and Performing Arts

 The Art program at Harbor School is designed to stimulate creativity, develop motor skills, and instill in children an appreciation of the fine arts.
 Throughout the school, art is integrated into the daily classroom routine.
 Classroom art activities are theme and literature-based and occur each day.
 Children learn through creation in two-dimensional as well as three-dimensional media, with paints, paper, pastels, clay, markers, crayons, and collage materials.
 Students learn the proper use of art materials and tools, how to explore a variety of media, and how to express their feelings and thoughts through art.
 Constant exposure to drawing, tracing, and cutting helps to strengthen fine motor skills.
 The display of finished art products both inside the classroom and in the halls of the school helps to increase the children’s sense of pride and self-accomplishment.

-Each class meets with the librarian once a week to hear stories and to discuss the care and selection of books.
-The librarian teaches a continuum of library skills that begin with listening and discussion skills and progresses to more sophisticated knowledge of book classification and use of reference resources.
+Each class visits the library once a week to hear stories and to discuss the care and selection of books.
+They learn a continuum of library skills that begin with listening and discussion skills and progresses to more sophisticated knowledge of book classification and use of reference resources.
 The library curriculum includes author studies, illustrator studies, and thematic units.

 The Harbor School physical education curriculum is taught and supervised by a Physical Education specialist.
 Students participate in an organized program to build gross motor skills, cooperative play, and team-building in a non-competitive atmosphere.
 Physical fitness, strength, flexibility, and endurance are a focus as children grow older.
 Good sportsmanship, decision making, perseverance, and issues of health and safety are important components of the program.
 Whether inside or out-of-doors, Harbor children build self-confidence, good judgment, and leadership skills at all levels.